Amorelli-Matthew/MusicLibrary/README.md

 Licensed as GPLV3 See `LICENSE` for details

 The Oracle JDK is licensed under the [Oracle No-Fee Terms and Conditions](https://www.oracle.com/downloads/licenses/no-fee-license.html).
-See `LICENSE-OracleJDK.txt` for the full text.
+See `LICENSE-OracleJDK.txt` for the full text under 3rd Party Licenses folder.

 This project uses OpenJFX (JavaFX), which is licensed under the GNU General Public License, version 2, with the Classpath Exception.
-See `LICENSE-OpenJFX.txt` for the full license text.
+See `LICENSE-OpenJFX.txt` for the full license text under 3rd Party Licenses folder.